Hamster Crying – How to Stop Your Hamster From Crying

 If your hamster is screaming while it sleeps, it could be due to a number of reasons.
 The most common is a stress or illness.
 Hamsters can also scream when something comes near their enclosure while they are asleep, or if they have a bad dream.
 Identifying the cause of a hamster’s screams will help you determine how to deal with the problem and prevent it from recurring.

-See also Can Squirrels Eat Dried Cranberries?
+See also Can Rabbits Eat Apples?

 Some reasons a hamster screams are related to their physical comfort.
 Having too much light in their cage may scare them.
 Another reason a hamster may scream is because it is unhappy with its environment, such as an unfamiliar house or new pet owner.
 Hamsters may also scream when they are in pain, or if they are not getting enough sleep at night.
 If you have a hamster who is constantly screaming, or if you are holding him or her, you may need to help them get some rest.